yrakcaz/GoProJect/README.md

 ## timelapse.py

-Script to be run on the RPi that control the GoPro and clicks a pic every N second.
+Script to be run on the RPi that control the GoPro and clicks a pic every INTERVAL second.

 FIXME - Usage!!